-If you’re into Asian flavors, this healthy Thai peanut butter sauce will totally be your jam!
+If you’re into Asian flavors, this healthy vegan peanut sauce will totally be your jam!
 Ready in under 5 minutes and made in a blender, it packs a whole lot of creaminess, nutrients and authentic Thai spices.

 If you’ve been looking for a way to dress up boring veggies and make them irresistibly delicious, look no further than this Thai peanut butter sauce.

-- Peanut Butter — hopefully already in your home, this is your nutritious and creamy base.
+- Peanut Butter — this is your nutritious and creamy base.

-- Lime Juice — a touch of zing, freshness and supports plant-based iron absorption!
+- Lime Juice — for some zing & freshness; it also supports plant-based iron absorption!